Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 The frequency of the procedure is determined individually.
 The patient should breathe freely and normally.

-Indications for rehabilitation are:
+Indications for sanitation are:

 • restless behavior, patient discomfort;

-• visible secretions of sputum, or saliva.
+• visible discharge of phlegm or saliva.

-Main hazards to avoid:
+Main dangers to avoid:

-• walking in windy, hot, or cold weather;
+• walking in windy, hot or cold weather;

-• being in dusty, gassed places;
+• being in dusty, gassy places;

-• sleep on the stomach;
+• sleeping on your stomach;

 • diving, showering, swimming.